VidhikaB-Rayate/Projects/Food_Price_Predictions/README.md

 ## Model Evaluation

 The models were evaluated using **train** and **test** scores.
-The **Decision Tree Regressor** gave the best performance with high accuracy and minimal overfitting, showing consistent results on both train and test data.
+The **Random Forest Regressor** gave the best performance with high accuracy and minimal overfitting, showing consistent results on both train and test data.

 ## Future Work